 - 2 tablespoons organic avocado oil (only needed if cooking on the stove)

-In a large glass bowl, combine the first 8 ingredients (tamari through black pepper) and stir to combine.
+- In a large glass bowl, combine the first 8 ingredients (tamari through black pepper) and stir to combine.
 Pour marinade over steak and let sit for at least 30 minutes, up to overnight, in the fridge.
-I like to put the steak into a sealable bag and pour the marinade in, shake it up and let sit.
+We like to put the steak into a sealable bag and pour the marinade in, shake it up and let sit.

-When ready to cook your steak, preheat your grill to 400F.
+- When ready to cook your steak, preheat your grill to 400F.
 Cook steak, flipping halfway, until an internal thermometer reads 135F for medium-rare.
 The length of time will depend on the cut of steak you choose and how thick the steak is.
-Generally speaking, I recommend 5 minutes per side per inch of steak.
+Generally speaking, we recommend 5 minutes per side per inch of steak.
 But you'll have to watch the steak closely and monitor the temperature to ensure it's cooked to your liking.